 If you have bachelor’s degree (or global equivalent):

 - 36 months of unique non-overlapping professional project management experience

 - All within the last 8 years

-If you have a high school diploma, associate’s degree, or global equivalent:
+If you don’t have a bachelor’s degree, but you do have a high school diploma, associate’s degree, or global equivalent:

 - 7,500 hours leading and directing projects

 - 60 months of unique non-overlapping professional project management experience